 Objectives and Content

 In this course, the students will get a theoretical and practical introduction into important methods and techniques in biochemistry and molecular biology.
 These include work with biochemical and molecular biological laboratory equipment, biological solutions and buffers, spectrophotometric analyses, enzymology and demonstrations of current research activities at the department.
 The students will learn the physical and chemical principles behind the analytical methods used.
-They will also get a practical introduction into internet-based data bases for protein and nucleic acid analyses.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: